ctrltan/On-The-Decks/README.md

 # On The Decks
-On The Decks is a React and NodeJS project that uses Spotify API.
+On The Decks is a React and NodeJS project that uses Spotify API to find out how unique a user's music taste is.

-Some of the best music I've heard was found in DJ sets: remixed, sampled or distorted.
-It has expanded my musical palette and opened me up to artists and genres I didn't even know existed.

-I wanted to create a fun way to understand how much of the music space you currently listen to and what genres you might want to explore next, replicating that experience of finding a new song on a DJ set!
+Uses Spotify's artist and song popularity scores for a user's top 200 songs to categorise the nicheness of their listening habits.

 In development...